-The safety circuits in International and European standards have been segmented into categories, depending on their ability to maintain their integrity in the event of a failure.
-The most recognized standard that details safety circuit integrity levels is ISO 13849-1 (EN954-1), which establishes five levels: Categories B, 1, 2, 3, and 4 (most strict).
+Safety circuits in International and European standards have been segmented into categories, depending on their ability to maintain their integrity in the event of a failure.
+The most recognized standard that details safety circuit integrity levels is ISO 13849-1 (EN954-1), which establishes five levels: Categories B, 1, 2, 3, and the most stringent, Category 4.

-In the United States, the typical level of safety circuit integrity is called control reliability.
-Control reliability typically incorporates redundant control and self-checking circuitry and is relatively similar to ISO 13849-1 Categories 3 and 4 (see CSA Z432 and ANSI B11.19).
+In the United States, the typical level of safety circuit integrity has been called "control reliability."
+Control reliability typically incorporates redundant control and self-checking circuitry and has been loosely equated to ISO 13849-1 Categories 3 and 4 (see CSA Z432 and ANSI B11.TR4).

-Perform a risk assessment to determine the appropriate category to make sure that the expected risk reduction is achieved to implement the requirements described by ISO 13849-1.
-This risk assessment must also take into account the national regulations, such as U.S. control reliability or European "C" level standards, to comply with the mandated minimum levels of performance.
+If the requirements described by ISO 13849-1 (EN954-1) are to be implemented, a risk assessment must first be performed to determine the appropriate category, in order to ensure that the expected risk reduction is achieved.
+This risk assessment must also take into account national regulations, such as U.S. control reliability or European "C" level standards, to ensure that the minimum level of performance that has been mandated is complied with.